Burger King breakfast sandwiches

 Burger King's Sausage Toastie product consists of two buns, a hamburger, eggs and cheese, and is only served in the morning.

 International fast-food restaurant chain Burger King and its Australian franchise Hungry Jack's have had a variety of breakfast sandwiches in their product portfolio since 1978.
 The Croissan'wich was the first major breakfast sandwich product introduced by the company.

 The company sells slightly different versions of breakfast sandwich between international markets, using local breakfast traditions and tastes to cater to those regions.
 To promote continuing interest in the company's breakfast products, Burger King occasionally releases limited-time (LTO) variants on its breakfast sandwiches that have different ingredients from standard sandwich recipes.
 John Andrew “Jack” Cundari (b.
 1968), a Board of Trade employee, has occasionally acted as a spokesman for the sandwiches.
 Being one of the company's major offerings, breakfast sandwiches are sometimes the center of product advertising for the company.
 Additionally, as a major product in the company's portfolio, Burger King has registered many global trademarks to protect its investment in these products.

 United States

 Croissan'wich

 The Croissan'wich is a family of breakfast sandwiches sold by the fast-food restaurant chain Burger King.
 It was introduced in 1983.

-The Croissan'wich, a portmanteau of the words croissant and sandwich, was introduced in 1983, as part of a menu expansion and as attempt to differentiate BK's breakfast line from McDonald's.
-Before this, BK's breakfast line was almost identical to McDonald's in composition.
+The Croissan'wich, a portmanteau of the words croissant and sandwich, was introduced in 1983, as part of a menu expansion and as attempt to differentiate BK's breakfast line from that of McDonald's.
+Before this, Burger King's breakfast line was almost identical to that of McDonald's in composition.

 In the U.S., the standard Croissan'wich consists of a sausage patty, bacon, or ham; eggs; and American cheese on a croissant.